Nishapaudel/Nishapaudel/README.md

 ## Hi 👋

-I am a bioinformatician with a strong inclination for continuous learning and the ability to adeptly navigate dynamic environments.
-I have showcased competency in both biological laboratory techniques and computational skills.
-My professional history reflects efficient collaboration in establishing strong relationships with researchers, academics, and industry professionals.
+I am a bioinformatician with a strong commitment to continuous learning and adaptability in dynamic environments.
+Proficient in R, Python, HTML and Bash languages, I apply computational approaches to solve biological challenges, particularly in genomic and transcriptomic data analysis.
+My expertise bridges biological laboratory techniques and computational skills, enabling me to extract meaningful insights from complex datasets.
-I'm looking to learn more on cancer research, neuroscience, precison medicine and data analysis.
-I use on Python, R and Bash to answer biological puzzles.

 Topic areas of interest:

-* Enrichment analysis

-* NGS data analysis
+* Population genetics study (evolution, spatial and temporal mapping, phylogenetic tree)

+* RNA sequencing studies (Bulk and single cell RNA sequqning, enrichment and cell signelling pathway analysis)

-* HPC
+* Precison medicine

-* Machine learning
+* Machine learning (Prediction and Clustering algorthms)